On L List of Movie Reviews

 5/21:

-why these four characters ended up in the desolate Central America town.
-Then, he outlined the problems all four faced during the
+establishing how and why these four characters ended up in a desolate Central America town.
+Then, he outlined

 All in all, Sorcerer is everything that Le Salaire de la peur is not.